The infinite world of news: sharing my informative diet [ENG/ESP]

 In my case, from Cuba, I have needed to evade the limits and restrictions that the weak domestic economy, but also comprehensive US sanctions, have meant for the natural consumption of sites that promote paid or premium content —one of the many dimensions in which both realities affect—.

 I understand that the latter is not an exclusive Cuban problem.
 So the alternatives I use to break paywalls —not linked to the use of VPN— may be useful for others.
-I don´t promote them explicitly now so as not to incur in any fault related to ethical or legal principles in copyright matters —and thus damage Hive's position in these complicated matters—, but I can share in the comments section or privately on the subject.
+I don´t promote them explicitly now so as not to incur in any fault related to ethical or legal principles in copyright matters —and thus damage Hive's position on them—, but I can share in the comments section or privately on the subject.

 Hive as a source?